Why Does My Washing Machine Smell Like a Wet Dog? ๐Ÿถ

 • Soft Sponge: A soft sponge is useful for cleaning larger surfaces without causing damage.

-With all our cleaning agents and tools in line, it's time we get into the thick of the cleaning process.
+Now that we have all our cleaning agents and tools ready, let's dive into the cleaning process.

 Your Step-by-Step Guide to Cleaning a Smelly Washing Machine